cloudfoundry/docs-cfcr/docs/overview/architecture.md

 	!!! note
 		The single proxy node front-loads the [kube-proxy](#kubernetes-components), the Kubernetes network proxy that runs on each worker node.
 For IaaSes that support load balancers, the proxy node is not required.

-See the [Kubernetes Components](#kubernetes-components) section for more information about how a Kubernetes cluster works.
+See the [How a Kubernetes Cluster Works](#kubernetes-components) section for more information.

 ### Internal Component Communication